 The volume of work performed in this area of responsibility depends on the size of the company and its sales revenue.
 Office administrators perform a wider range of services in small companies and more specialized ones in larger organizations.

-“A well-organized and efficient office administrator is essential for the front -office success of any organization.
-Job seekers have the best opportunity for obtaining an entry-level job in this position is by earning an associate degree.”
+“A well-organized and efficient office administrator is essential for the front-office success of any organization.
+Job seekers have the best opportunity for obtaining an entry-level job in this position by earning an associate degree.”

 Carry Out Assignments for Managers